-The Elder Gods would spawn a new wave of deities, called the New Gods.
+The surviving Elder Gods would spawn a new wave of deities, called the New Gods.
 They populated the empty dimensions adjacent to the Demiurge, creating worlds from nothingness.
 The differences between the realms were both gross and subtle; each new world added a new note of harmony to the Demiurge, attracting spirits from the Astral plane.
 Of the new realms, Asgard volunteered to repay the debt owed to Oa, and armed with magical weapons the Asgardian legions launched themselves at Krypton.

 The rapid growth of power from the worlds of the Demiurge prompted the attention of the Celestials.
 Fearing the power of the Demiurge and seeing the potential that the New Gods possessed, the Celestials launched a war host to attack the Demiurge in 15,000 BCE.
 The war with the Celestials was staggering in scope, enlisted the armies of Atlantis, the New Gods and even the Elder Gods dwelling in the space.
 Millions died, and many gods were destroyed and harmony destabilized in their realms.
 Several pantheons were destroyed entirely.
 The Celestials neared Earth and prepared to fire a superweapon-- a singularity pulse that would have collapsed the entire galactic sector into a black hole.
 The threat to Earth prompted action from the Vishanti, who alerted the Demiurge to action.
 The Demiurge flooded itself with the Power Cosmic and burned out the 'infection' of Celestials.